-- When describing something think about what it is and what is its purpose.
+- When in doubt refer to the comic script (if it is available) for help with language and descriptions. - When describing something, think about what it is and what is its purpose.
 Include this in your description.
-This ties into being specific about description, avoid generalities and give key details. - Don't write Futuristic Car.
-Describe what about the car makes it a Futuristic Car. - i.e. The car hovered over the ground.
+This ties into being specific about description, avoiding generalities, and giving key details. - o Don't write Futuristic Car.
+Describe what about the car makes it a Futuristic Car. - i.e. "The car hovered over the ground.
 Instead of wheels there are small powerful jets that face down to the ground.
-The exterior appears seamless and smooth like chrome with large dark windows.
+The exterior appears seamless and smooth like chrome with large dark windows."
 You want your reader to experience what is seen on the page through words. - Space is useful in describing: - How far away is something.
 People with perceptual disabilities understand their surroundings through space between and around objects.
-Try to be precise but not clinical when describing distance (e.g. It would be better to say "She was a few steps behind him" rather than "She appeared to be 3.5 feet behind him" - Use metaphor and simile when necessary. - Describe shapes, sizes, and other essential attributes of images by comparison to objects or items familiar to the intended audience.
-Use basic, simple objects, so the reader is not distracted by the image of the comparison object. - $\circ\,$ e.g. "The ball is the size of an apple." - $\circ\,$ Be sure to use metaphors that will be readily identifiable by a blind reader. - Describe Colour. - Colour may have emotional connotations even for blind readers, and many readers may be partially or previously sighted, and therefore including color enhances their ability to better imagine a scene.
-Colour descriptions should therefore be included for most images. - e.g. The blue sky, or the green lizard. - $\circ\,$ You don't have to describe all colour, but remember the reader wants to have an authentic experience. - $\,\circ\,$ If it is important to the story then include it. - e.g. The character is known to wear a red scarf, or the sky is blue, or there are black and green storm clouds in the sky, etc. - $\circ\,$ If there is no color, describe details that can help fill in this gap. - an overcast sky, a cloudless sky, a starry night, a starless night.
+Try to be precise but not clinical when describing distance (e.g. It would be better to say "She was a few steps behind him" rather than "She appeared to be 3.5 feet behind him".) - Use metaphor and simile when necessary. - Describe shapes, sizes, and other essential attributes of images by comparison to objects or items familiar to the intended audience.
+Use basic, simple objects, so the reader is not distracted by the image of the comparison object. - e.g. "The ball is the size of an apple." - Be sure to use metaphors that will be readily identifiable by a blind reader. - Describe Colour. - Colour may have emotional connotations even for blind readers, and many readers may be partially or previously sighted; therefore including colour enhances their ability to better imagine a scene.
+Colour descriptions should therefore be included for most images. - e.g. The blue sky, or the green lizard. - You don't have to describe all colour, but remember the reader wants to have an authentic experience. - If it is important to the story then include it. - e.g. The character is known to wear a red scarf, or the sky is blue, or there are black and green storm clouds in the sky, etc. - If there is no colour, describe details that can help fill in this gap. - an overcast sky, a cloudless sky, a starry night, a starless night.